 As humans we all have thresholds for the amount of sensory input we can process at one time.
 What happens when we are subjected to environments where we are bombarded with too much sensory input?
 To understand what happens to humans who have their senses assaulted we can draw on research into the effects sensory bombardment or sensory overload has on victims of torture.

-This webinar, like all of our courses will give you insight and understanding so that you can implement the necessary changes in your life.
+This course, like all of our courses will give you insight and understanding so that you can implement the necessary changes in your life.
 There is no one size fits all plan to prevent meltdowns, but understanding what they are and why they occur will facilitate you to build your own strategies relevant to the Autistic people in your life or in your own life as an Autistic person.

 What is a meltdown?